mdaffin/disconnected.systems/_drafts/bare-metal-c-on-the-teensy-3.1.md

 }
 ~~~

-We turn the led on and off in the same way as the assembly code and the delay was
+The rest of the functions do the same thing as they did in the assembly example.
-changed to accept an argument but is otherwise the same.

-<div class="code-header">layout.ld</div>
+<div class="code-header"><a href="https://github.com/james147/embedded-examples/blob/master/teensy-3-c/blink.c#L44-L45">blink.c</a></div>

 ~~~
 void led_on() {